Things To Do

-General Manager, Oliver Rooskens enjoys the Angel Oak Tree which signifies what Charleston is all about.
-History, elegance, and sustainability as the Angel Oak is over 1,500 years old.
-Fat Hen is Mr. Rooskens restaurant of choice because of it's original European recipes made with local produce.
+General Manager, Oliver Rooskens, enjoys the Angel Oak Tree, which signifies what Charleston is all about: history, elegance, and sustainability.
+The Angel Oak is over 1,500 years old.
+Fat Hen is Mr. Rooskens restaurant of choice because of its original European recipes made with local produce.
 It is great food at affordable pricing.

-Ashley Nguyen, Wedding Specialist, likes to take her miniature Sheltie, Maddox, on long walks on Sullivan's Island beach.
+Ashley Nguyen, Sales Manager, likes to take her miniature Sheltie, Maddox, on long walks on Sullivan’s Island beach.
 The Post House in Mt.
 Pleasant is her favorite place for brunch on Sundays.

-Shannon Hartman, National Sales Manager recommends a day trip to Irvine Vineyards on Wadamalaw Island, which is the only domestic winery in South Carolina.
-Shannon could'nt decide on just one favorite restaurant so she gave us two; Lucca Trattoria for some of the finest Italian food in town, and FIG for seasonally inspired cuisine, prepared with local and sustainable food.
+Shannon Hartman, Director of Sales, recommends a day trip to Irvine Vineyards on Wadamalaw Island, which is the only domestic winery in South Carolina.
+Shannon couldn’t decide on just one favorite restaurant so she gave us two; Lucca Trattoria for some of the finest Italian food in town, and FIG for seasonally-inspired cuisine, prepared with local and sustainable food.
 Both are located in downtown Charleston.

 Daniel Herrmann, Front Office Manager, likes to venture out to Cypress Gardens for a relaxing canoe ride through the swamp.
 This was one of the locations where the movie The Patriot was filmed, as well as parts of Ace Ventura 2.
 For a casual and kid-friendly place for a good seafood meal, Daniel likes Gilligan’s.